 Many different types of cutting tools are used in profile milling, depending on the specific milling process.
 Several are listed below:

-A ball nose end mill with an exchangeable head consists of a tool body and an interchangeable ball nose cutting head.
-The main feature of this cutting tool is the cutting head which can be replaced if it becomes damaged or worn out.
+A ball nose exchangeable-head end mill consists of a modular tool body and a replaceable ball nose cutting head.
+The main feature of this cutting tool is the cutting head, which can be replaced if it becomes damaged or worn out.
 This makes it more cost-effective than most, as the entire cutting tool does not need to be replaced.

 Ball nose cutting tools are used primarily for the semi-finishing and finishing processes, as they can precisely remove material to make curved or contoured surfaces with excellent surface finishes.